dangmoody/Builder/README.md

 		.defines			= { "NDEBUG" },
 	};

-	// If you know youre only building with Visual Studio, then you could optionally comment out these two lines. options->configs.push_back( debug );
+	// If you know you're only building with Visual Studio, then you could optionally comment out these two lines. options->configs.push_back( debug );
 	options->configs.push_back( release );